NaturalCapsule/WinBar/readme.md

 # Now working on the side panel!

-# READ THE `config.ini` IN THE CONFIG FOLDER I'VE EXPLAINED IT EVERYTHING.
+# READ THE `config.ini` IN THE CONFIG FOLDER I'VE EXPLAINED EVERYTHING.

 to use this app copy the command below, open your terminal and paste it:
 `pip install -r requirements.txt`